| Cheesequake State

 we also offer two reservable picnic areas.
 The group picnic

-area at Farny Point holds a capacity of 150 people, provides
+area at Farry Point holds a capacity of 150 people, provides

 shelter and playfields.
 The group picnic